End of Life

 - Instead of the family having to collect the medical certificate of death, hospital and community doctors will now send this electronically to the Registrars offices.

 - Payments for the certificates will be taken by phone and the death certificate will be posted to the family.
 They will not be sent electronically.
 (Death Certificate £11.00 each.)

 - The Registrar’s Certificate of Burial or Cremation (The Green Form) will be issued electronically to the Funeral Director and Crematorium/Cemetery.
 This will allow the funeral director to proceed with the funeral arrangements.

 Burial and cremation are both still options and this remains a matter of individual choice.
 This is particularly important for some faith communities.

-It is not advised to delay the funeral however a memorial service could be arranged for a later date when restrictions have been lifted.
+It is not advised to delay the funeral.
+There is also the option of holding a memorial service at a later date when restrictions have been fully lifted.

-Please see the following link for further suggestions on organising a meaningful funeral.
+- Please see the following click here for further suggestions on organising a meaningful funeral.

 Developed by Havens Hospices Wellbeing team.
 A telephone helpline for bereaved adults and children whose loved one has died directly or indirectly as a result of Coronavirus.